vgabs/xabbo-music/README.md

 * ![xabbo-music-explanation-5](https://github.com/scottstamp/RoomExfiltrator/assets/34200697/76596338-9697-4bc3-ba33-2e9e4882091e)

 ##### Controller
 The controller is represented by a glowing ball in the room.
-When playing the song, the it's height will slowly increase, allowing the wireds to know exactly when to play each note.
+When playing the song, it's height will slowly increase, allowing the wireds to know exactly when to play each note.
 It is **very important** that the controller is placed on a tile that is not elevated (default tile height at :floor).